jinlab-imvr/ReSurgSAM2/datasets/README.md

 Here we describe the steps for using the Endoscopic Vision 2017 [1] and 2018 [2] to construct Ref-Endovis17 and Ref-Endovis18.

-## Notes on Dataset Correction

-Minor annotation inconsistencies were found and corrected in the Ref-Endovis17 training set.
-In `seq_9`, the instrument labels were swapped and have been fixed as follows:
-`"2": "bipolar forceps", "4": "prograsp forceps"`.

 ## Downloading the data

-1. Download the 2017 dataset from the challenge webpage [here](https://endovissub2017-roboticinstrumentsegmentation.grand-challenge.org/).
+1. Download the 2017 dataset from the challenge webpage https://endovissub2017-roboticinstrumentsegmentation.grand-challenge.org/
-2. Download the 2018 dataset from the challenge webpage [here](https://endovissub2018-roboticscenesegmentation.grand-challenge.org/).
+2. Download the 2018 dataset from the challenge webpage https://endovissub2018-roboticscenesegmentation.grand-challenge.org/
-3. Download the Ref-Endovis17 [here](https://drive.google.com/file/d/1Fei1nPCfNNQX-co9x-Mh-A29ZjJL1kDe/view?usp=sharing) and Ref-Endovis18 [here](https://drive.google.com/file/d/1N_Xc0K3d7M_fnlRDx_gdyC6tfpl1aQWJ/view?usp=sharing).
+3. Download the Ref-Endovis17 [here](https://huggingface.co/datasets/HeverLaw/Ref-EndoVis17/tree/main) and Ref-Endovis18 [here](https://huggingface.co/datasets/HeverLaw/Ref-EndoVis18/tree/main).

 The download dataset structure should look like: